 We’re thrilled that Patrick is now at home with his family making even more new and wonderful memories.
 Patrick’s mum said, “We’ve had a good first week at home, it is so lovely to be back and Patrick has been in great spirits.
 We are so grateful to the hospice, it was the perfect transition between hospital and home so thank you very much.”

 Shooting Star Children’s Hospices is facing a very real and immediate crisis due to the COVID-19 pandemic.
-We are a lifeline to over 700 families, just like Patrick’s – help us be there for them now and into the future.
+We are a lifeline to over 700 families, just like Patrick’s – help us be there for them now and into the future by donating.